ajongsma/OSX_MediaCenter_MountainLion/README.md

 OSX_NewBox
 ==========

 Main shell script is currently used as a guideline document and could generate errors.
-The called install scripts for installing required functionality is where the current focus point.
+The called install scripts for installing required functionality is the current focus point.

 <hr>